Nova Peris

+Early life and education

+Peris was born in Darwin, Northern Territory.
+Her biological father was Indigenous rights activist John Christophersen, although she had no contact with him between the ages of 2 and 16.
+Her mother, Joan, had been removed from her own mother, and raised in the Catholic mission on Melville Island, as one of the Stolen Generations.
+She lived with her family in a Housing Commission unit in Fannie Bay, an inner northern suburb; though her family descends from the Gija people people of East Kimberley, the Yawuru people of West Kimberley and the Muran Clan of the Iwatja people of West Arnhem Land.
+She is said to have frequently ran away from school, with sport being her main interest.
+At age 13, she gave up athletics when she was selected for the national schoolgirl hockey team.

 Sporting career

+Peris was chosen for the Australian Women's Hockey Team, the Hockeyroos, in 1992.
+By that time she already had a young daughter, Jessica.
+She remained in this highly successful team until 1996 when they won the gold medal at the Atlanta Olympic Games.

 Peris was a representative in the Australian Women's Hockey team at the 1996 Summer Olympics, becoming the first Aboriginal Australian to win an Olympic gold medal.
 In 1997, she switched sports and a year later she became a double gold medalist in the 1998 Commonwealth Games (Kuala Lumpur) winning the 200m sprint with a time of 22.77 seconds and sharing in Australia's 4 × 100 metres relay win.
 Peris was named Young Australian of the Year in 1997.

 Peris continued to represent Australia on the athletics track, running over 200 metres at the 1999 World Athletics Championships and 400 metres at the Sydney Olympics in 2000.
 She made the Olympic semi-finals in her individual event and ran in the Australian 4 × 400 metres relay team, which made the final, finishing fifth.

 In the Olympic year of 2000, a portrait of her was hung in the Sporting Archibald Prize, painted by Glenda Jones.

 In 2005, she sold her Olympic memorabilia to the National Museum of Australia for $140,000.
 It included her gold medal, hockey stick, Sydney Olympic torch and the running shoes she wore in the Sydney Olympics.